Equestrian mists by noble lashes parted

 Turns out this one’s pro bono, and I get to choose what she draws me.
 What a kid.
 I suggest she draw me something from that dumb fantasy novel she wouldn’t shut up about earlier (I didn’t use those words exactly), and she gets right to work.
 While she labors over a new creation, I step aside to acquire some cash.

-As a new art investor, and her first sponsor, I figure I can do better than 25¢ – after all, it’s important to support local artists, and she really needs new supplies (it’s for her portfolio you understand).
+As a new art investor, and her first sponsor, I figure I can do better than 25 cents – after all, it’s important to support local artists, and she really needs new supplies (it’s for her portfolio after all).

 “This is for new art supplies”,